RFLD — The integrated continental architecture for African feminist work

 Ending FGM & Child Marriage

-Community-led abandonment of harmful practices, survivor-centred advocacy, and Maputo Protocol implementation.
+Community-led abandonment of harmful practices, survivor-centred advocacy, and Maputo Protocol implementation work.

-Demonstrating proven capacity to move resources to grassroots defenders across francophone West Africa.
+Proven capacity to move resources to grassroots defenders across francophone West Africa — with the four-window structure expanding in 2026.

 From Banjul to New York.